 Another important factor to consider: waking up is imperative to remembering your dreams.
 The more you wake up during the night, the more of your dreams you will remember.

 During REM sleep you get what is called REM Atonia.
 REM Atonia is a protective measure where you lose muscle tone so that you don’t act out your dream.
-Because of this relaxation of muscle, you are more susceptible to Obstructive Sleep Apnea due to the throat loosening up and therefore being more likely to collapse, blocking your airway.
+Because of this relaxation of muscle, you are more susceptible to Obstructive Sleep Apnea (OSA) due to the throat loosening up and therefore being more likely to collapse, blocking your airway.
 This blockage causes you to wake up, and this episode of wakefulness will increase your memory of dreams.
-You can read more about Obstructive Sleep Apnea here.
+You can read more about OSA here.

 More alcohol, more vivid dreams

-Interesting, Alcohol can also worsen sleep apnea.
+Interesting, alcohol can also worsen sleep apnea.
 It relaxes the throat muscles even more.
 During this period of COVID quarantine, there has been a lot more alcohol consumption.
 In fact, alcohol sales are up 55% compared to this time last year.
 Alcohol actually blocks REM sleep, so the nights you aren’t drinking, prepare for some wild dreams as you rebound into that stage of deep sleep.

 Stress leads to more vivid dreams